 The Teaching Academy, the first of its kind in veterinary medicine, was created in July 2010.
 The academy supports faculty dedicated to teaching and learning and brings educators together to help integrate common elements in the curriculum.

 Cougar Orientation Leadership Experience

-Cougar Orientation Leadership Experience (COLE) is week-long orientation which includes an off-site retreat designed to promote leadership skills and team building that started in 2002.
-COLE brings students from different place and connects them to WSU, acclimates them to professional school, and sets the foundation for cooperation and teamwork over the next four years.

-Current | The Teaching Academy, the first of its kind in veterinary medicine, was created in July 2010.
-The academy supports faculty dedicated to teaching and learning and brings educators together to help integrate common elements in the curriculum.

-Cougar Orientation Leadership Experience

-Cougar Orientation Leadership Experience (COLE) is week-long orientation which includes an off-site retreat designed to promote leadership skills and team building that started in 2002.
-COLE brings students from different place and connects them to WSU, acclimates them to professional school, and sets the foundation for cooperation and teamwork over the next four years.
+Cougar Orientation Leadership Experience (COLE) is week-long orientation which includes an off-site retreat designed to promote personal leadership and community.
+COLE brings students from different places and connects them to WSU, acclimates them to professional school, and sets the foundation for cooperation and teamwork over the next four years.